 My fellow medical oncologists and I work alongside a broader disease management team that includes pathologists, surgeons, and radiation oncologists.
 Together, we create an individualized treatment plan for each patient, based on the need to preserve limb and organ function as best we can.
 Chemotherapy is often used as part of treatment, either before surgery to shrink a larger tumor or after surgery to kill any remaining cells that remain in the body.
 As a leader in the treatment of these complicated diseases, we also seek ways to refine and enhance therapy alternatives through various clinical research trials.

 I am grateful to receive research funding from a number of sarcoma-related philanthropic organizations, including the Liddy Shriver Ewing’s Sarcoma Fund, the Alan Rosenthal Research Fund in Hemangiopericytoma, and the Dorcas Casey Fund for Sarcoma.
 From this research, I have published more than 60 journal articles, reviews, and abstracts.

 Outside of Memorial Sloan Kettering, I am active in a number of our specialty’s key medical groups, including the American Society of Clinical Oncology, the Connective Tissue Sarcoma Society, and the Sarcoma Alliance for Research Through Collaboration.

 - Clinical Expertise: Sarcomas of Soft Tissue and Bone; New Investigational Therapies; Gastrointestinal Cancers

 - Languages Spoken: English

-- Education: MD, St. George's University School of Medicine (Grenada, West Indies)
+- Education: MD, St. George's University of Medicine

-- Residencies: University of Medicine and Dentistry of New Jersey
+- Residencies: Internal Medicine - University of Medicine and Dentistry of New Jersey

 - Board Certifications: Internal Medicine; Medical Oncology